 What kind of data is processed?

-We process the following data: name and surname, business name, address, telephone number, e-mail address, tax identification number and REGON number.
+We process the following data: name and surname, business name, telephone number, e-mail address, Linkedin profile URL (the website address of your Linkedin profile), and in some cases – address, tax identification number and REGON number.

 For what purposes are my data processed?